 May 6th 2020, by Gabriel

 Today I wanted to tell you a bit about our region’s totem: the stork.
 Everyone has known storks since childhood.
 Isn’t it the stork that delivers babies?
-In any case, many legends explain birth this way.
+In any case, many legends (or tales?) explain birth this way.
 And since the truth is much less romantic in my opinion, we will stick to that version, which we will look at in more details later on.

 First, a few words about this beautiful bird that populates our plain from spring to autumn.

 The white stork (ciconia ciconia) is a wading bird, widespread throughout Europe until the 19th century.
 Industrialization will lower its population and nowadays we find them especially to the east (Poland (50000), Ukraine (30000), Baltic countries (25000) …) and Spain (30000).
 France is far behind with a tiny thousand, and almost all of them nesting in Alsace.
 Note that if the stork is a symbol of Alsace, we do not have its monopoly.
 It is also, for example, a symbol of Poland, a country that hosts around 20% of the world’s population with more than fifty thousand baby deliverers.
 At the same time, “stork” and “Poland” rhyme in French (cigogne and Pologne) so there must be a logic somewhere…